 I read the other day that one of the best things you can do when visiting a new Mum, is to offer to take her precious bundle of joy for a walk.
 Seriously?
 On what planet is that good advice?
 ‘I’m going to make a sweeping generalisation here, but most new mums I know are not ready to let their new little person out of their sight.
 Hell it’s traumatic leaving them to go for a wee.
-We check them every 2 minutes to make sure they are still breathing.
+We check them every two minutes to make sure they are still breathing.
 There’s no way on this earth that you are taking my new-born baby out into the big wide world and away from me.

 Not to mention the fact that when I can eventually summon the energy to get out of these Pj’s and do something with my hair, it will be me who takes my baby out for their first walk in their shiny new pram.
-I’ve dreamt about it for the last 9 months.
+I’ve dreamt about it for the last nine months.
 Every time I had my head down the toilet cursing the phrase ‘morning sickness‘.
 ‘Morning’ my arse.
 Every time I had to get up in the middle of the night for a pee, or four.
-Every time I spent 5 minutes trying to get whatever I had just dropped from the floor.
+Every time I spent five minutes trying to get whatever I had just dropped from the floor.
 Everytime I spent my evenings doing Gaviscon shots.
 It was all for those precious moments.

 So no, I’m sorry, but offering to take my beautiful new baby out for a walk is not in any way helpful.